Annapolis, Maryland: Railway

 From 1840 to 1968, Annapolis was connected to the outside world by railroad.
 The Washington, Baltimore and Annapolis Electric Railway operated two electrified interurban lines that brought passengers into the city from both the South and the North.
 The southern route ran down King George Street and Main Street, leading directly to the statehouse, while the northern route entered town via Glen Burnie.
 In 1935, the Washington, Baltimore and Annapolis Electric Railway went bankrupt due to the effects of the Great Depression and suspended service along its southern route, while the newly created Baltimore & Annapolis Railroad retained service on the northern route.
 Steam trains of the Baltimore and Ohio Railroad also occasionally operated over the line to Annapolis, primarily for special Naval Academy movements.
 Passenger rail service on the Baltimore & Annapolis Railroad was eventually discontinued in 1950; freight service ceased in 1968 after the dilapidated trestle crossing the Severn River was condemned.
 The tracks were eventually dismantled in 1976.

-In popular culture

-The 1992 film Patriot Games (film) is filmed in part in Annapolis, particularly around the USNA.

-The 1955 film An Annapolis Story takes place at the U.S. Naval Academy in Annapolis.

-The 2006 film Annapolis is set in the titular city.

-The 2014 film Are You Here is partially set in Annapolis.